n-of-one/attack_vector_2/backend/doc/Connections.md

 ## Overview
-There are different reasons to connect the the backend:
+There are different reasons to connect to the backend:

 - Admin who is managing setup
-- GM who is creating a site in advance
+- GM who is creating a site
 - GM who is creating missions

 - A Hacker player who is logged in with a laptop using their main browser tab to hack sites